yetulaxman/linux-2/_tutorials/04a-networks-basics.md

 title: Networks Basics
 ---
 # Learning Objectives
-You will learn basic  docker networking commands in this exercises

-You will complete the following steps as part of this exercises:
+You will complete the following steps to learn basic docker networking commands:

 - The `docker network` command
 - List networks